Amid surprising playoff push, Mariners must alter plan and call up Jarred Kelenic and Logan Gilbert

 The Mariners’ upper management has to do some deep soul-searching.
 There are still strong, valid reasons to keep Kelenic and Gilbert down at the “alternate site” in Tacoma all year, the strongest of which — though never publicly spoken — has to do with service time.
 By keeping them down this long, the Mariners have already assured that Kelenic and Gilbert can’t become free agents until at least after the 2026 season.
 And if they don’t come up at all in 2020, and remain in the minors for about three weeks in 2021, Kelenic and Gilbert wouldn’t have a chance at free agency until after 2027.

-For a franchise that suddenly has one of the best collection of prospects in all of baseball, that is not insignificant.
+For a franchise that suddenly has one of the best collections of prospects in all of baseball, that is not insignificant.
 If the Mariners eventually become the force they (and many analysts) envision, and those two in particular become the impact players they promise to be, that potential extra year would be coveted.

 But the question I’d ask is, what is the ultimate purpose of all this?
 The goal of rebuilding is not prospect accumulation; it’s winning.
 And here, the Mariners have been handed an unexpected gift — a shot at the playoffs at least a year, and probably two, ahead of their timetable.
 In a season that began with no expectations and, really, no hope, why not maximize that sudden opportunity and do everything within their power to steal a berth?